Hrvatska pošta: Cryptocurrencies

 In December 2019, the cryptocurrency redemption service was introduced, in cooperation with Croatian crypto brokerage Electrocoin, in 55 post offices in all counties where foreign and domestic users can convert cryptocurrencies into euros.
 In October 2021, the service was extended to sell cryptocurrencies.

 In September 2020, the Croatian Post issued the first Croatian crypto stamp.
 The stamp consists of a physical and a digital part.
 The physical part of the crypto stamp can be detached and used to pay postage, while the digital part in the form of an NFT remains for use on the blockchain.
 This made Croatia the third country in the world to issue its own NFT, after Austria and Gibraltar.
 It was issued in five categories with five different motifs depicting means of transport: van (60,000 copies), train (25,000 copies), ship (10,000 copies), airplane (4,000 copies) and drone (1,000 copies).
 The crypto stamp was designed in cooperation with the Croatian blockchain community, and the "Postereum" digital token was made by Croatian companies BitX and NodeFactory.
 All 500 exclusive physical crypto stamps, available only for purchase with cryptocurrencies, were sold in 16 hours.

 The second edition of the crypto stamp was released in December 2020 and was issued in a sheet with one self-adhesive stamp and printed in the quantity of 30,000 copies.
 The stamp has five digital motifs featuring the subject of postal items transport throughout history: an Austro-Hungarian postman, a postillion on a horse, a mail carriage, a telegraph delivery man on a bicycle, and a postman on a moped.

 The third crypto stamp was presented in September 2021, with the motif of an electric sports car Rimac Nevera.
 The Nevera motif appears in five different categories: the golden Rimac Nevera was issued in 2,000 copies, silver in 4,000, bronze in 6,000, grey in 8,000, and the blue-green in 10,000 copies, making for a total of 30,000 copies.
 The 1,500 issued physical crypto stamps, which were only available for purchase with cryptocurrencies, sold out in little over three days.

 The Croatian Post released the fourth, fifth and sixth crypto stamps in 2022, 2023 and 2024 respectively.

 Croatian Post Foundation

 In 2011, the Croatian Post established the “Vaša pošta” Foundation ("Your post" Foundation, later renamed to Croatian Post Foundation) in order to provide financial assistance to children without adequate parental care to help them become independent.
-The foundation is founded by sponsors, who donate in order to pay life insurance policies on behalf of the children.
-After leaving the foster home, that child gets €250 a month until €6000 is reached, so that they can cover the basic costs of living until they find employment.
-The establishment of the Foundation is a continuation of the humanitarian project “Good People to the Children of Croatia”, which the Croatian Post has been implementing since 2009.
+The foundation is funded by sponsors, who donate in order to pay life insurance policies on behalf of the children.
+After leaving the foster home, that child gets €250 a month until a €6000 threshold is reached, easing the cost of living until employment.
+The establishment of the Foundation is a continuation of the project “Good People to the Children of Croatia”, which was established in 2009.